TheAnkushAgarwal/natours/README.md

 ## Acknowledgement

 - This project is part of the online course I've taken at Udemy.
-Thanks to [Jonas Schmedtmann](https://twitter.com/jonasschmedtman) for creating this awesome course!
+Thanks to [Jonas Schmedtmann](https://twitter.com/jonasschmedtman) for creating this awesome course & special thanks to github.com/ritiksharmarj repository , it help me out in debugging the code as I did had the updated course.